 To start with, head over to Bluehost site and check out their existing shared hosting plans.
-Right now, Bluehost offers Starter; Plus and Business Pro shared hosting packages.
+Right now, Bluehost offers Basic; Plus and Prime shared hosting packages.
 Plus is the most popular one because it’s completely valued for money.
 But, you should pick the one according to your need.
 While selecting the plan here, make sure you think about your future plans also, as if you land with Starter now and want to upgrade to Plus package later, you will end up paying more than you should.

 A Definite Guide to Bluehost Shared hosting packages